Farmingdale's Directors and Presidents

 York, serving from 1916-1923.

-Laffin Hall, the newly renovated building housing all student services is named in
+Hall, the newly renovated building housing all student services, is named in his honor.

-Dr. Frank Cipriani's history at Farmingdale dates to 1964, when he began as an Assistant Dean with the School of Continuing Education.
-He rapidly rose through the ranks, becoming Vice President for Admin. in 1967.
-He also held the rank of Professor of History, Politics and Geography since 1967.
+Dr. Frank Cipriani's history at Farmingdale dates from 1964 when he began as an Assistant Dean in the School of Continuing Education.
+He rapidly rose through the ranks, becoming Vice President for Administration in 1967.
+In 1967, he achieved the rank of Professor of History, Politics and Geography.

-Dr. Cipriani served as an officer in the United States Air Force, and received his Ph.D. from New York University.
-During his tenure as President, from 1978-1999, the campus went through enormous change, recreating itself as a 4 year college of applied science and technology.
+Dr. Cipriani served as an officer in the United States Air Force and received his PhD from New York University.
+During his tenure as President, from 1978-1999, the campus went through an enormous change, recreating itself as a 4-year college of applied science and technology.